Different Types of Transformers

 Advantages and Disadvantages of Different Types of Transformers

 Each type of transformer comes with its own set of advantages and disadvantages.
-Power ones, for example, offer high efficiency and are well-suited for long-distance transmission, but they come with high costs and large physical size.
+Power ones, for example, offer high efficiency and are well-suited for long-distance transmission; however, they come with high costs and a large physical size.
 Distribution ones, on the other hand, are smaller, less expensive, and suitable for localized power delivery, but they are not designed to handle extremely high voltages.
 Isolation ones provide safety benefits and reduce the risk of electric shock, but they also have limitations in terms of efficiency and size.
 These trade-offs play a vital role in selecting the right transformer for specific applications.

 Frequently Asked Questions